YimingCao-Eric/react-admin/README.md

 ## 🔌 API Integration

 The frontend communicates with the backend API at `http://localhost:8000/api/`.
-Key integration points:
+For complete API documentation, see the [go-admin README](https://github.com/YimingCao-Eric/go-admin).

 ### Authentication
 - **Login**: `POST /api/login` - Authenticates user and receives JWT token in HTTP-only cookie